Localization theorems in topological Hochschild homology and topological cyclic homology: The Dennis-Waldhausen Morita Argument

-\begin{proof}[Proof of \ref{thmthick}] By the discussion preceding the proof of Theorem~\ref{thmbimodequiv} above, we can take advantage of the right module generalization~\eqref{eqextmod} to show that the map~\eqref{eqdktwo} is a weak equivalence.
-We have that \eqref{eqextmod} is a weak equivalence when $\phi$ is weakly equivalent to $\aC'(-,z)$ for $z$ in $\aC$.
-Using the fact that both sides preserve homotopy cofiber sequences in the $\phi$ variable, it follows that \eqref{eqextmod} is a weak equivalence for $\tilde\aC(-,z)$ for any $z$ in the thick subcategory of $\pi_{0}\tilde\aC$ generated by $\pi_{0}\aC$.
+is a weak equivalence for any right $\aC'$-module $\phi$ that is weakly equivalent to $\aC'(-,z)$ for $z$ in $\aC'$.
+By the Two-Sided Bar Lemma, we know that~\eqref{eqtmpthmthick} is a weak equivalence when $\phi$ is $\aC(-,x)$ for $x$ in $\aC$.
+Using the fact that both sides preserve homotopy cofibration sequences in the $\phi$ variable, it follows that \eqref{eqtmpthmthick} is a weak equivalence for $\aD(-,z)$ for any $z$ in the thick subcategory of $\pi_{0}\aD$ generated by $\pi_{0}\aC$.
 This completes the proof of Theorem~\ref{thmthick}. \end{proof}